pdfminer/pdfminer.six/docs/source/howto/acro_forms.rst

 .. _acro_forms:

-How to extract AcroForm fields from a PDF using Python and PDFMiner
+How to extract AcroForm interactive form fields from a PDF using PDFMiner
 ********************************

 Before you start, make sure you have :ref:`installed pdfminer.six<install>`.

 The second thing you need is a PDF with AcroForms (as found in PDF files with fillable forms or multiple choices).

-It won't work for XFA forms, only AcroForm are not supported.
+Only AcroForm interactive forms are supported, XFA forms are not supported as implementation is not trivial.

 .. code-block:: python